victortapiag/iframedemo/README.md

 ## Configuration

 All of the samples share a single configuration file, [config.js](config.js).
-The config uses environment variables which can be either exported in the shell or stored in a file named `testenv` in this directory.
+The config uses environment variables which can be either exported in the shell or stored in a file named `.env` in this directory.
 See [dotenv](https://www.npmjs.com/package/dotenv) for more details on this file format.
 It may look something like:

 ```ini
 ISSUER=https://yourOktaDomain.com/oauth2/default